COVID-19 vs. the Flu

 - Antiviral medications may shorten the duration of both illnesses.

-Both can be prevented by mask-wearing, frequent and thorough hand washing, coughing into the crook of your elbow, staying home when sick and limiting contact with people who are infected.
+Serious disease and death due to COVID-19 or the flu can be prevented by vaccines.
+In addition, mask-wearing, frequent and thorough hand washing, coughing into the crook of your elbow, staying home when sick and limiting contact with people who are infected are effective safety precautions.
 Physical distancing limits the spread of COVID-19 in communities.

 Flu Prevention During Coronavirus Pandemic: Infographic